Should your scheduled imports or reports suddenly fail to start, please check the following conditions:

 Test the scheduled task by manually starting it (right-click, Run

 If the task actually started, but the batch file does not run, verify that:

-- The user account set to run the scheduled task is the same as the one used to run PROMODAG Reports in interactive mode.
+- The user account set to run the scheduled task is the same as the one used to run Promodag Reports in interactive mode.
 For example, if you normally import message tracking files when logged as DOMAIN\Admin1, do not set your scheduled task to run as DOMAIN\Admin2 (see Known issues below).
-This is the number one source of automation-related incidents.
+This is the number one source for automation-related incidents.